|However, something is stirring, there is a scent in the air. Maybe it's Neo's patio

 dining experience is the room in which you eat, the view out the window, etc. The

-other side is relaxing.
-Where can you dine and drink at an outside bar, counter, or
+side is relaxing.
+Where can you dine and drink at an outside bar, counter, or patio in

 KS: When I first enter and glance over at the front bar, I see subway tile, exposed brick,

 concrete, polished wood, and exposed filament bulbs hanging overhead.
 It’s a

 completely delightful barrage of textures to my eyes.
 How was the color and materials